polarityio/ldap/README.md

 ![image](https://img.shields.io/badge/status-beta-green.svg)

 > Important: We recommend testing this integration against a dev instance of your LDAP setup prior to connecting to a production LDAP system.
 This is to ensure the queries do not overload your production LDAP server.
+If a dev instance of your LDAP server is not available, we recommend setting this integration to run **On Demand Only** while it is undergoing testing.

 > The LDAP integration is a successor to the previous ActiveDirectory integration which has been deprecated.
 New users should install the LDAP integration as it is more configurable and significantly more performant when querying your LDAP server due to the use of connection pooling.